litstack/pages/README.md

 A config is created and two controllers, one for the fjord backend in `./fjord/app/Controllers/Pages` and one for your application in `./app/Http/Controllers/Pages`.

-In the config you can configure the route prefix and the possible repeatabels:
+In the config you can configure the route prefix and the possible repeatabels.
+The url of the page consists of the route prefix specified in the config and the sluggified page title.
+So a route for the following case could be `/blog/my-title`.
+If the page is translatable a route is created for each locale specified in the config like so:

+-   `en/blog/{slug}`
+-   `en/blog/{slug}`

 ```php
 // ./fjord/app/Config/Pages/BlogConfig.php